 Question 18 asked – In what ways has your organization enhanced accessibility to the online community? (select as many as applicable)

-Like many of the other questions, the more ways your organization has enhanced accessibility to the online community the better.
-However, again the choices that are implemented have to make strategic business communication sense and be user friendly.
+Like many of the other questions, the more ways your organization has enhanced access to the online community the better.
+However, again the choices that are implemented have to make strategic business communication sense and be user-friendly.